mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/exposing-the-kubernetes-api-marathonlb-edgelb/index.md

 1. Marathon-LB identifies that the application `marathon-lb-kubernetes-cluster` has the `HAPROXY_GROUP` label set to `external` (change this if you're using a different `HAPROXY_GROUP` for your Marathon-LB configuration).
 2. The `instances`, `cpus`, `mem`, `cmd`, and `container` fields create a dummy container that takes up minimal space and performs no operation.
-3. The single port indicates that this application has one "port" (this information is used by Marathon-LB)
+3. The single port indicates that this application has one "port" (this information is used by Marathon-LB).
 4. `"HAPROXY_0_MODE": "http"` indicates to Marathon-LB that the frontend and backend configuration for this particular service should be configured with `http`.
 5. `"HAPROXY_0_PORT": "6443"` tells Marathon-LB to expose the service on port 6443 (rather than the randomly-generated service port, which is ignored).
 6. `"HAPROXY_0_SSL_CERT": "/etc/ssl/cert.pem"` tells Marathon-LB to expose the service with the self-signed Marathon-LB certificate (which has **no CN**).